zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 lcp scale --url <serviceID>-<projectID>.lfr.cloud <instances>
 ```

-## List Projects or Services
+## Listing Projects or Services

 Use the `lcp list` command to list projects and services.
 Here are some common
 examples.

 See the full list of projects, services, and instances you own or collaborate on:

 ```shell
 lcp list
 ```

 List a project's services:

 ```shell
 lcp list --project <projectID>